jakedgrant/TokCleaner/SUPPORT.md

 ### Video Won't Load
 - Ensure you have a stable internet connection
-- Try copying the TikTok link and pasting it directly into Safari
+- Try copying the link and pasting it directly into Safari
-- Verify the TikTok video is still available (not deleted)
+- Verify the content is still available (not deleted)

-### Share Extension Not Appearing
+### Extension Not Working
 - Make sure TokCleaner is installed and opened at least once
 - Restart your device
-- Check if the share extension is enabled in iOS Settings
+- Check if the extension is enabled in Safari Settings
+- Verify the extension has permission for the website

 ### App Crashes
 - Make sure you're running the latest version